Vishnuvardhanl45/CurrencyConverter-static/README.md

 1.Download the repository
 https://github.com/Vishnuvardhanl45/CurrencyConverter-static

-2.Open Visual Studio and extract the downloaded repository and add the folder to Vs Code and then open the terminator and run the below command mvn clean install
+2.Open Visual Studio and extract the downloaded repository and add the folder to Vs Code and then open the terminal.
+Run the below command-->
+mvn clean install

 3.Deploy the project to Apache Tomcat